 Students who have ten (10) unexcused or (15) excused absences will be placed on attendance probation.
 Those students on probation must show significant improvement in their attendance or they may lose privileges such as ability to participate in extracurriculars or sports events.
-The Student Life team will conduct periodic status reviews and students with satisfactory improvement to their attendance may be removed from attendance probation at the discretion of the Assistant Principal for Student Life.
+The Student Life team will conduct periodic status reviews and students with satisfactory improvement to their attendance may be removed from attendance probation at the discretion of the Assistant Principal of Student Safety and Engagement.

-A student with twenty-five (25) unexcused or excused absences or continued excessive tardies will be required to meet with the Principal and Assistant Principal for Student Life.
+A student with twenty-five (25) unexcused or excused absences or continued excessive tardies will be required to meet with the Principal and Assistant Principal of Student Safety and Engagement.
 They will receive an Incomplete in the course and may be required to participate in a summer program assigned at the discretion of the assistant principal for academic affairs to successfully complete the course(s).
 If in special circumstances, the student can complete work and remain in good academic standing in class during the school year, the administration may exempt the student from the summer program.
 Students that demonstrate continued non-compliance with school attendance policies after intervention may be dismissed from St. John's without the option to return.